ddev/ddev/docs/users/extend/additional-services.md

     * Use the "http" protocol
     * The "solr host" should be `ddev-<projectname>-solr` **NOT the default "localhost"**, because it does not run in the same container as the webserver.
 (Note that just using "solr" will often work, and used to be recommended, but it can be ambiguous if there are more than one projects running with a solr service.)
     * The "solr core" should be named "dev" unless you customize the docker-compose.solr.yaml
+    * The "solr path" should be set to "/" otherwise the web service won't be able to connect to the Solr service.
     * Under "Advanced server configuration" set the "solr.install.dir" to `/opt/solr`
 * Download the config.zip provided on /admin/config/search/search-api/server/dev
 * Unzip the config.zip into .ddev/solr/conf.
 For example, `cd .ddev/solr/conf && unzip ~/Downloads/solr_8.x-config.zip`